 New Jersey is fortunate to be one of the few states with an abundance of excellent pizza restaurants.

 This is a question that can never be answered objectively.
-Having a discussion about " the best pizza" is like having a discussion about religion and politics.
-You can never convince some one who has strong feelings about pizza that their style or enjoyment of pizza, and what they have grown accustomed to, is not the best.
+Discussing " the best pizza" is like discussing religion and politics.
+You can never convince someone who has strong feelings about pizza that their style or enjoyment of pizza, and what they have grown accustomed to, is not the best.

-The "best pizza" is more about quality and authenticity ---- less about taste
+The "best pizza" is more about quality and authenticity ---- less about taste, though taste remains to be a key subjective factor, especially for restaurant diners.

 If you think that your favorite pizza and "the pizza joints" that make the pizza is the best ---- then of course in your mind---- it's the best.